 A unique vista that looks as good on a grey, moody day as it does in the sunshine, Chesil Beach is a naturally dramatic location.
-Just half an hour's drive from Summer Lodge Country House Hotel Restaurant and Spa and The Acorn Inn, the beach has inspired several writers, including the Dorset-based author John Fowles, who described it as 'above all an elemental place, made of sea, shingle and sky, its dominant sound always that of waves on moving stone…' Chesil Beach is also the setting for Ian McEwan's 2007 novella, On Chesil Beach, the film version of which is set to be released this spring.
+Just half an hour's drive from Summer Lodge Country House Hotel and Restaurant and The Acorn Inn, the beach has inspired several writers, including the Dorset-based author John Fowles, who described it as 'above all an elemental place, made of sea, shingle and sky, its dominant sound always that of waves on moving stone…' Chesil Beach was also the setting for Ian McEwan's 2007 novella and film, which was released in the Spring of 2018.

 A short but powerful story by the acclaimed British novelist, On Chesil Beach was shortlisted for the prestigious Booker Prize before being adapted for the screen.
 Directed by Dominic Cooke, the film script for On Chesil Beach has been reworked by Ian McEwan himself, and stars actors Saoirse Ronan and Billy Howle as the two main characters, Florence and Edward.
 The film stays true to the plot of the book, which centres on a young newlywed couple spending their honeymoon at a bed & breakfast close to Dorset's Chesil Beach.
 Both Florence and Edward are prodigious university graduates and the reader meets them just at the start of their marriage, which takes place in the early 1960s, just before the emergence of the changing, more liberal attitudes that would come to define the decade.
 Tense and heart breaking, it is essentially a story of innocence, fear and tragic misunderstandings, with many of the story's most critical scenes taking place on Chesil Beach.
 Filmed on Chesil Beach itself, as well as elsewhere in the UK, like the novel the film is a poignant exploration of the power of things left unsaid and actions not taken, and the way in which they can shape the rest of our lives.